oyommy/employeeapi.github.io/index.md

 # Employee Directory API

-The **Employee Directory API** enables internal teams and systems to retrieve, create, and manage employee records.
+The **Employee Directory API** enables internal teams to retrieve, create, and manage employee records.
 This is intended for internal use only.

 ---